ryanspain/chromium-copy-text-as-link/readme.md

    | Copy text as page link     | `Ctrl` + `Shift` + `L` |
    | Copy text as fragment link | `Ctrl` + `Shift` + `F` |

-### Setting your favorite copy method

-The default copy method available in the right-click context menu is **Copy text as page link**.
-You can change this in the extensions settings.

-1. TODO: Go to the extension settings
-2. TODO:
-3. TODO:
-4. TODO:

 ## Supported browsers

 | Browser | Version |